rahullakhaney/twilio-slack-notifier/README.md

 ### Requirements

-To make Twilio-Slack-Notifier running you need an environment ready to handle Rack-based application based on [Sinatra](https://github.com/sinatra/sinatra).
+To make Twilio-Slack-Notifier running on your server you need an environment ready to handle Rack-based application based on [Sinatra](https://github.com/sinatra/sinatra).
+In terms of front-end, you have to bare in mind that processing live voice streaming (when you're talking with someone) [requires WebRTC/ORTC browser support](https://support.twilio.com/hc/en-us/articles/223180848-Which-browsers-support-WebRTC-).
+Answering the phone calls with the current version of Twilio-Slack-Notifier is not possible with every single browser.
+It works fine with Chrome, Firefox, Opera or Edge, but will not work properly on Safari or mobile device browsers, e.g. Chrome for Android.
+To check out the current status please use [this link](http://caniuse.com/#search=webrtc).

 ### Dependencies